dron-link/shields-in-melee-cant-be-that-complicated/tree-of-shield-mechanics.md

 Tasks

-- From this frame onwards, apply the shield strengths that were inputted in the queue (First-in-first-out)
+- From this frame onwards, constantly update the shield strength using the inputs that were stored in the queue for 1 frame

 ### `GuardOff`/`GuardOff`